TITLE 6 PRIMARY AND SECONDARY EDUCATION

 improvement plans that are written or revised based on trend data and the

 academic achievement of the school and district.
-Each district and each charter school is
+Each district and each charter school is required to develop, implement, monitor and evaluate the Education

-annual basis.
-Additionally, the district
+Plan on an annual basis.
+Additionally,

-evaluated and approved by a certified district reviewer.
+DASH evaluated and approved by a certified district reviewer.
 State-chartered

 charter schools shall develop a site-level NM School DASH.
 Districts with fewer than 200 students may